tsgates/arch-wiki-markdown/wiki/Bash.md

     each shall come to a full stop, and neither shall proceed until the other has gone.

-Note:By default, fortune displays quotes and phrases that are rather innoccuous.
+Note:By default, fortune displays quotes and phrases that are rather innocuous.
 However, the package does contain a set of comments some people will find offensive, located in /usr/share/fortune/off/.
 See the man page (man fortune) for more info on these.